Tax Filing FAQ

-Form 1042-S is a foreign person’s U.S. income that is subject to tax withholding.
-You should receive it if you are a nonresident student or scholar who has reportable U.S. income under a tax treaty.
-The Princeton University Payroll and Accounts Payable Office will distribute Form 1042-S by March 15, 2018.
-If you expect to receive a Form 1042-S and have not received it by March 15, 2018, please contact NTCR@princeton.edu.
-Not all students and scholars will receive a Form 1042-S. Only students and scholars who have reportable U.S. income will receive a Form 1042-S.
+The Princeton University Payroll and Accounts Payable Office will distribute Form 1042-S by March 15, 2019.
+If you expect to receive a Form 1042-S and have not received it by March 15, 2019, please contact NTCR@princeton.edu Not all students and scholars will receive a Form 1042-S.

 Getting Help for Non-Resident Alien Tax Issues

-- 18. Will there be tax filing workshops where I can get help on how to use Glacier Tax Prep (GTP)?
+- 15. Where can I get help on how to use Glacier Tax Prep (GTP)?

-The GTP system is simple to use and they no longer offer onsite workshops.
-Instead they offer a U.S. tax system information video and a tax-filing tutorial on the GTP site that you may access at any time.
+The GTP system is simple to use and offers a video and tutorial on the GTP site that you may access at any time.
 If you have any questions about general federal tax issues, please select “View Welcome to the U.S. Tax System Informational Video” from the GTP main menu.
 The video is approximately 30 minutes long and will provide an overview of federal tax issues related to the preparation of your tax forms.
-In addition, you may also view the “GTP Tutorial Video” for more information about how to complete GTP; this video is approximately 23 minutes and is also available on the GTP main menu.
+In addition, you may also view the “GTP Tutorial Video” for more information about how to complete GTP; this video is approximately 23 minutes, and is also available on the GTP main menu.
 Should you have any questions about federal tax issues or how to use GTP, you may also simply select “Help” located at the top of every GTP screen to submit your questions to the GTP Support Center.

-- A professional tax preparer or certified public accountant.
+- You can use a Professional Tax Preparer or certified public accountant.
 Be sure to ask if they have expertise in filing Nonresident alien taxes.

 Filing Resident Tax Forms

-- 22. What do I do if I am a resident for tax filing purposes, where can I find additional resources?
+- 18. What do I do if I am a resident for tax filing purposes, where can I find additional resources?

 If you qualify as a RESIDENT alien for tax purposes, you CANNOT use GLACIER Tax Prep but you can file your RESIDENT taxes on your own or with a professional tax preparer.
-(See FAQ #23) Resident aliens file taxes in the same manner as U.S. citizens using Form 1040 or Form 1040EZ.
+Additional resources are as follows:

 Miscellaneous Tax FAQs